core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 A cache entry is associated with one server and stores one response from that server, regardless of whether it is a response to a unicast request or to a group request.
 The following two types of requests can produce a hit to a cache entry.

-* A matching request intended to that server, i.e., to the corresponding unicast URI.
+* A matching request intended for that server, i.e., to the corresponding unicast URI.

   When the stored response is a response to a unicast request to the server, the unicast URI of the matching request is the same target URI used for the original unicast request.

   When the stored response is a response to a group request to the CoAP group, the unicast URI of the matching request is the target URI obtained by replacing the authority component of the group URI in the original group request with the transport-layer source address and port number of the response.

-* A matching group request intended to the CoAP group, i.e., to the corresponding group URI.
+* A matching group request intended for the CoAP group, i.e., to the corresponding group URI.

-  That is, a matching group request produces a hit to multiple cache entries, each of which associated with one of the CoAP servers currently member of the CoAP group.
+  That is, a matching group request produces a hit to multiple cache entries, each of which is associated with one of the CoAP servers in the CoAP group.

   Note that, as per the freshness model defined in {{sec-proxy-caching-freshness}}, the proxy might serve a group request exclusively from its cached responses only when it knows all the CoAP servers that are current members of the CoAP group and it has a valid cache entry for each of them.

 When forwarding a GET or FETCH group request to the servers in the CoAP group, the proxy behaves like a CoAP client as defined in {{Section 3.2 of I-D.ietf-core-groupcomm-bis}}, with the following additions.

-* As discussed in {{ssec-resp-proc-proxy-steps}}, the proxy can receive multiple responses to the same group request from a same origin server, and forwards them back to the origin client "as they come".
+* As discussed in {{ssec-resp-proc-proxy-steps}}, the proxy can receive multiple responses to the same group request from the same origin server and forwards them back to the origin client "as they come".
 When this happens, each of such multiple responses is stored in the cache entry associated with the server "as it comes", possibly replacing an already stored response from that server.

 * As discussed in {{sec-group-caching}}, when communications in the group are secured with Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, additional means are required to enable cacheability of responses at the proxy.